Jerald-tonmoy-dias/Jerald-tonmoy-dias/README.md

 # 👋 About Me

 Hello!
 I'm **Jerald Tonmoy Dias** – a dedicated **Frontend Developer** with a strong focus on creating dynamic and user-friendly web applications.
-My expertise lies in **React.js**, **Next.js**, and **React Native**, where I strive to build engaging user interfaces that deliver exceptional experiences.
+My expertise lies in **React.js**, **Next.js**, **React Native** and **Flutter**, where I strive to build engaging user interfaces that deliver exceptional experiences.
 While my primary role is in frontend development, I also have valuable experience in backend technologies, allowing me to understand and contribute to full-stack projects effectively.
 Additionally, I take on **freelance projects**, helping clients bring their ideas to life with customized web solutions.

 ## 💼 Professional Experience